blobject/agave/README.md

 When applicable, please use the bitbucket [issues page](/agaric/agave/issues) so that everyone can better track *agave*'s progress.

 You could also [contact](http://an.erki.net/~b/info) *type agaric* by email,
-or join the [thread](https://bbs.archlinux.org/viewtopic.php?id=160106) on ArchLinux forums.
+or visit the [thread](https://bbs.archlinux.org/viewtopic.php?id=160106) on ArchLinux forums.

 ## thanks